briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 However, to keep things general, we have not assumed these constraints.
 To avoid confusion between these different forms of altruism, we have opted to use the more general term “cooperation” in our manuscript.

-We have added a note to the main text to refer the reader to the Supplement for this discussion of the connection to altruism.
+We have added a note to the Methods main text to refer the reader to the Supplement for this discussion of the connection to altruism:
+"Because cooperators improve group productivity (Equation @eq:popsize) but drop in proportion within mixed groups, this form of cooperation would also qual ify as "multi-level altruism" (see Supporting Information and @kerr2004what)."

+**TODO: format quote**

 > L69 Personally I find the Tom Robbins analogy a bit of a stretch and while I know the literature in question many will not so it's kind of unclear what's added here; it's also potentially confusing - Sissy's thumbs help her hitchhike as much as anyone else, so it's not clearly paying a cost to help others.